-M3 Invest in strategic road M3.2 Design and build infrastructure which integrates the operations of MTCP improvements in priority growth areas the existing transportation network with the new Southwest and West as funding becomes available.
-Ring Roads.
-M4 Invest in active transportation M4.1 Design and build Centre City projects that enhance pedestrian МТСР infrastructure, including cycling and and cycling facilities. pedestrian networks as funding - becomes available.
-M4.2 Build CycleTrack pilot project including delivering a public МТСР - communication and education plan.
+M3 Invest in strategic road improvements in priority growth areas as funding becomes available.

+M3.2 Design and build infrastructure which integrates the operations of the existing transportation network with the new Southwest and West Ring Roads.

-A prosperous Α city n
+M4 Invest in active transportation infrastructure, including cycling and pedestrian networks as funding becomes available.

+M4.1 Design and build Centre City projects that enhance pedestrian and cycling facilities.

+M4.2 Build CycleTrack pilot project including delivering a public communication and education plan.

-Transportation Commitment: Transportation evaluates innovative ways to affordably reduce our environmental impact when delivering transportation projects and services.
-Strategy Related to Council Outcome Business Unit Action Related to Strategy H2 Encourage a broader range of H2.1 Prevent or minimize the adverse environmental effects of innovative and clean energy construction projects and activities. technologies.
-H2.2 Integrate green infrastructure elements into new projects to improve the guality of the environment and lead to improved efficiency.
-H2.3 Maintain TI's Envirosystem to ensure that it reflects current practice and conforms to the ISO 14001 Standard during all phases of the project process.
+Transportation evaluates innovative ways to affordably reduce our environmental impact when delivering transportation projects and services.

+H2 Encourage a broader range of innovative and clean energy technologies.

+H2.1 Prevent or minimize the adverse environmental effects of construction projects and activities.

+H2.2 Integrate green infrastructure elements into new projects to improve the quality of the environment and lead to improved efficiency.

+H2.3 Maintain Tl's Envirosystem to ensure that it reflects current practice and conforms to the ISO 14001 Standard during all phases of the project process.

 H2.4 Explore opportunities and business cases for energy reduction opportunities in new projects as guided by the Transportation Energy Management Plan.

-H3 Manage the interrelationships H3.1 Promote business process management (BPM) for tree protection between flood protection, water quality on projects. and quantity, and land use.
+H3 Manage the interrelationships between flood protection, water quality and quantity, and land use.

-Accountable Service

-A prosperous A city of inspiring city neighbourhoods A city that moves A healthy and green city A well-run city --- ---------------------- -------------------------- -------------------- --

-Calgary's government is open, responsive, accountable and transparent, delivering excellent services at a fair price.
-We work with our government partners to ensure we have the tools we need.
+H3.1 Promote business process management (BPM) for tree protection on projects.

+A well-run